 Courses, specializations, and certificates start at $39.
 MasterTrack programs begin at $2,000 with the option to pay in installments.
 Degrees start at $15,000 with the opportunity to pay in installments.
 Financial aid and scholarships are available for some courses and programs.

 Coursera Affiliate Program

 The affiliate landing page is excellent.
 An affiliate landing page is supposed to be informative, and Coursera hits the mark.
-The only detail that’s missing is the cookie length.
+The only detail that’s missing is the cookie duration.